-The Innocent and the Criminal Justice System examines competing perspectives on, and definitions of, miscarriages of justice to tackle these questions and more in this critical sociological examination of innocence and wrongful conviction.
-This book:
+The Innocent and the Criminal Justice System examines competing perspectives on, and definitions of, miscarriages of justice in this critical examination of innocence and wrongful conviction.

 • discusses ideas and challenges that are highly relevant to current political and social debates